 I love the taste of sweet potatoes, and wedges made with sweet potato are especially delicious when seasoned with thyme or paprika.

 If you’re having a roast dinner, try roasting a few sweet potatoes with your usual white ones.
 (Just be aware that they cook a bit faster, so will have to be added once the white potatoes have been in for a while!)

 Make your takeaway a little healthier

-S and I love fish and chips, (which is dangerous as there’s a fish and chip shop just around the corner…)
+S and I love fish and chips, which is highly dangerous as there’s a fish and chip shop just around the corner.

 Also, rather than have individual portions of chips to ourselves, S and I started sharing a large portion, and have now downsized to a medium between us!
 (For someone who loves chips as much as I do, this is quite an achievement…!)

 Think of the nourishment

 Having just finished a book which teaches the importance of developing a healthier relationship with food rather than jumping from one fad diet to the next, I’ve started to think about whether the food I’m craving is going to nourish me or not.
 More often than not, it isn’t, and I’ll have something else instead.